YUKTHI-PRABHU/FSMK-Project-Financial-Data-Analyser/README.md

 # 📄 PDF Table Extraction & Summarization

 Welcome to the **PDF Table Extraction & Summarization** project!
-This application allows you to effortlessly upload PDF documents, extract tables from them, and generate concise summaries using advanced AI models.
+This application allows you to effortlessly upload PDF documents, extract tables from them, and generate concise summaries using advanced AI models  along  with  visual representation using Line Graph.Chatbot which will respond to user prompt  from the summarised data.
 Built with Streamlit, this tool offers a seamless and interactive user experience.

 ## 🚀 Features